NHSDigital/integration-adaptor-nhais/INBOUND.md

 | fp69_prior_notification      | FHIR      | FP69 Prior Notification
 | fp69_flag_removal            | FHIR      | FP69 Flag Removal
 | amendment                    | JSONPatch | Amendment

+## Transaction Matching

+The GP System Specification (Chapter 3) describes how to match, when applicable, inbound transactions to outbound transactions.
+GP Systems using the NHAIS Adaptor also follow this process with a single exception: For Approval and Rejection (Wrong HA) transactions where the specification states "GP System Transaction Number" the OperationId should be used instead.

 ## Messages with FHIR Data Type